Graduate Teaching Assistantships

 University and Department Definitions and Expectations

 Teaching Assistantships at NCSU are defined by the Graduate School as one-half-time appointments.
 The workload in English thus averages about 20 hours per week.
-This time may be somewhat lighter in the first year, when TAs are beginning their training and assisting other instructors, and heavier in the second year, when they may be teaching classes of their own.
+Depending on teaching assignment, this workload may be somewhat lighter in the first year, when TAs are beginning their training and assisting other instructors, and heavier in the second year, when they may be teaching classes of their own.